 It can be difficult to recognize addiction in ourselves or a loved one.
 Because every addiction story is unique, no experience directly follows a textbook definition of substance use disorder.
 Opiate and opioid drug dependence can begin in a number of ways.
 For some, opioid or opiate use begins recreationally.
 For others, it may begin with a well-meaning prescription from a licensed and trusted physician.
 Whatever the cause, addiction can cause confusion, anxiety, and a desire to fix the situation.

+Opiate and opioid addiction is known to change moods, behaviors and even temporarily change personality.
 Addicted individuals may lie or even steal in order to get what they want to satisfy what the brain tells them they need.
-Even prescription opiate addictions, which often begin with legal prescriptions, may deteriorate into using the drugs other than intended, which constitutes illegal activity.
+Even prescription opiate addiction, which often begins with legal prescriptions, may deteriorate into using the drugs in ways other than intended by a physician.
+This also constitutes illegal activity.

 Addiction is sometimes accompanied by a mental Illness.
 Sometimes, the addicted person develops a mental illness as a result of his or her addictive thought processes or behavior.
 Other times, addiction comes from a pre-existing, undiagnosed or untreated mental illness.
 Dual diagnosis facilities treat both conditions simultaneously through therapeutic and meditative restoration along with medications.
 Individualized treatment plans offer a specialized approach to treat a variety of symptoms in one location.2